dtcenter/MET/met/docs/Users_Guide/ensemble-stat.rst

 6. To override the simple ensemble mean value of the input ensemble members for the ECNT, SSVAR, and ORANK line types, the **-ens_mean file** option specifies an ensemble mean model data file.
 This option replaces the **-ssvar_mean file** option from earlier versions of MET.

 7. The **-ctrl file** option specifies an ensemble control member data file.
 The control member is included in the computation of the ensemble mean but excluded from the spread.
-The control file should not appear in the list of ensemble member files.
+The control file should not appear in the list of ensemble member files (unless processing a single file that contains all ensemble members).

 8. To filter point observations by time, use **-obs_valid_beg time** in YYYYMMDD[_HH[MMSS]] format to set the beginning of the matching observation time window.